dchudz/dchudz.github.io/_posts/2018-01-21-decentralized-secret-release.md

 ---
 layout: post
 category: posts
-draft: true
+draft: false
 title: Decentralized Triggered Secret Release
 ---

 ## Intro

-Have you ever had to confront a villain with your discoveries, knowing that unless you take precautions first they might just kill you?
+Have you ever had to confront a villain with your discoveries, knowing that unless you take precautions they might just kill you?
 Or gone on a dangerous adventure, wanting to keep the details secret until you come back (or unless you don't)?
 Or wanted your passwords to be shared with a friend if you became long-term unavailable?

 I haven't either, but who knows.